Distributed Methods with Compressed Communication for Solving Variational Inequalities, with Theoretical Guarantees: Summary of Contributions

 \subsection{Bidirectional compression}

 Most methods, especially with contractive compressors, only use compression when transferring information from devices to the server.
 Meanwhile, quite often in practical situations, the transfer of information from the server to the device is also expensive \cite{horvath2019natural,tang2019doublesqueeze,philippenko2020bidirectional}.
-In the literature on distributed heterogeneous minimization, we can highlighted only some works on bidirectional unbiased \cite{philippenko2020bidirectional} and contractive compressors \cite{liu2020double,fatkhullin2021ef21}.
-Also one can note some works \cite{zheng2019communication,tang2019doublesqueeze} for identical/homogeneous data on workers.
-But most of these methods have their small drawbacks, such as only deterministic case, homogeneity not suitable for federated learning etc. All our methods \algname{MASHA1}, \algname{MASHA2} and their modifications support bidirectional compression.
+In such situations it also makes sense to compress the information when sending it from the server to the agents.
+We can highlight some works on bidirectional unbiased \cite{philippenko2020bidirectional} and contractive compressors \cite{zheng2019communication,tang2019doublesqueeze,liu2020double,fatkhullin2021ef21} for distributed minimization problems.
+But most of these methods have their small shortcomings in theoretical analysis such as deterministic setting only, homogeneity of local functions, etc. All our methods \algname{MASHA1}, \algname{MASHA2} and their modifications support bidirectional compression.
 See Appendix \ref{sec:masha1} and \ref{sec:MASHA2} for details.